selsamman/proxily-doc/docs/API/utility.md

 ---
-sidebar_position: 5
+sidebar_position: 6
-title: Tool Integration
+title: Utility API
 ---
 These are features of proxily that are important but less often used
 ## nonObservable